eddmann/eddmann.github.io/_posts/2021/2021-02-09-advent-of-code-2015-day-16-aunt-sue.md

 const greaterThan = (x: number): Comparator => (y: number) => y > x;
 ```

-In doing this, we are then able to provide the supplied reading and comparator logic to a function which will find the given Aunt which matches all these conditions.
+In doing this, we are then able to provide the supplied reading and comparator logic to a function that will find the given Aunt who matches all these conditions.

 ```typescript
 const findAuntWithReadings = (